 An aspirin face mask will save your skin in a pinch.
 It sounds like an old wives' tale, but aspirin masks actually work.
 The active ingredient in aspirin is a form of salicylic acid, which any skincare geek knows is a powerful exfoliant.
 In turn, it helps get rid of the offending bump.
 The downside, however, is that salicylic acid's exfoliating action can take moisture along with it.
 People with oily skin types can get away with mixing the aspirin with water, but otherwise, add your favorite non-comedogenic oil, like avocado or sweet almond oils to the mix.
 Hemp seed, argan, and jojoba oils are also budget-friendly picks to have on hand.

-Honey has natural hydrating, antiseptic, antimicrobial, and anti-bacterial properties.
-Adding honey helps to ward off bacteria, so the area doesn't become infected.
-It also helps moisturize the skin, and reduce swelling associated with any bump you might have.
+The fourth and final ingredient needed to whip up your face mask is one that will you likely find in your kitchen cabinet: honey, which has natural hydrating, antiseptic, and antimicrobial properties.
+Adding honey helps to ward off bacteria, so the area where you apply a glob of honey doesn't become infected.
+It also helps moisturize the skin, and reduce swelling associated with any pesky bumps you might have.